WSMZ (AM): History

-WKBZ-AM-FM was donated to Grand Valley State University by Robert Jewell and Daniel Thill in 1995; the university elected to sell the stations to WLC Communications, Inc., in early 1997.
-In November 1998, however, WLC returned WKBZ and WKBZ-FM 95.3 in Whitehall to Grand Valley State, which converted the stations to public radio as WGVS-AM-FM.
+WKBZ and WKBZ-FM 95.3 in Whitehall were donated to Grand Valley State University by Robert Jewell and Daniel Thill in 1995; the university elected to sell the stations to WLC Communications, Inc., in early 1997.
+In November 1998, however, WLC returned WKBZ-AM-FM to Grand Valley State, which converted the stations to public radio as WGVS-AM-FM.
 (The WKBZ call letters moved to 1520 AM, which went silent in 2002, and are now on 1090 AM.)

-On August 27, 2009, WGVU and WGVS flipped to the oldies format—a first for a public radio station.
+On August 27, 2009, WGVU and WGVS flipped to an oldies format—a first for a public radio station.
 The station's playlist encompassed hits from the mid-1950s through the mid-1970s and featured many seldom-heard songs not typically played on commercial oldies stations, including some titles by local Michigan artists.
-Big band, traditional pop, and easy listening songs from the 1940s through the '70s were featured on Sunday mornings during the Sunday Morning Standards program.
+Big band, traditional pop, and easy listening songs from the 1940s through the 1970s were featured on Sunday mornings during the Sunday Morning Standards program.
 Also airing on Sundays was the West Michigan Top 40 show, which counted down the songs on a historic local record chart from a given date.

 In late 2021, Grand Valley State University announced that it would end the "Real Oldies" format and shut down WGVU and WGVS on January 7, 2022.
-The university planned to return the AM stations' licenses to the Federal Communications Commission (FCC) and sell their transmitter sites.
-WGVU-TV and WGVU-FM were not affected by the shutdown of the AM stations.
+The university planned to return the AM station licenses to the Federal Communications Commission (FCC) and sell their transmitter sites.
+WGVU-TV, WGVU-FM, and WGVS-FM were not affected by the shutdown of the AM stations.

 Effective June 28, 2022, Grand Valley State sold WGVS to Ed and Jennifer Czelada's Smile FM for $25,000.
-While current silent, the station is expected to join the contemporary Christian-formatted Smile FM network.